NuGet/docs.microsoft.com-nuget/docs/Guides/Create-UWP-Packages.md

 5. In the Batch Build dialog, and click **Build** to verify the project and create the output files that you'll need for the NuGet package.

->[!NOTE]
+> [!Note]
->In this walkthrough you'll use the Debug artifacts for the package.
+> In this walkthrough you'll use the Debug artifacts for the package.
 For non-debug package, check the Release options in the Batch Build dialog instead, and refer to the resulting Release folders in the steps that follow.

 ##Create and update the .nuspec file